uoa-compsci399-s2-2022/spatial-skills-web-app/CONTRIBUTING.md

 > Reference: https://rovitpm.com/5-git-workflows-to-improve-development/

-- **MASTER(or MAIN)**: For project release, hotfix and general documentation.
+- **MASTER(or MAIN)**: For product release, hotfix and general documentation.
 - **DEVELOP**: This branch will contain multiple features for a new product release.
-- **FEATURE**: This is were you will develop the feature.
+- **FEATURE**: This is where you will develop the feature.

 New features will be developed within their own feature branch.
 For example, suppose you wanted to work on a new navbar component.
-First you would create a new branch.
+First, you would create a new branch.

 ```
 git checkout -b [feature name]
 ```

 > Example feature names: navbar-component, user-authentication, spatial-memory-component

 While working on the feature you may want to commit the current state.